Role of Diversity and Inclusion in Employee Engagement

 - Similar to the experience of Sodexo, many organizations have experienced the benefits of ERGs.
-These groups bring together diverse groups and provide a forum for discussion of challenges, needs and specific initiatives that diverse groups need.
+These groups bring together diverse groups and provide a forum for discussion of challenges, needs, and specific initiatives that diverse groups need.

 - Such groups build a strong sense of belonging and provide a safe space for open discussions.

 - Another key inclusion practice is flexibility.
-Each employee has a different need based on their life context and preference, for example parents of young children need flexibility for child-care or an employee may want to pursue a hobby or passion.
+Each employee has a different need based on their life context and preference, for example, parents of young children need flexibility for child care or an employee may want to pursue a hobby or passion.

-- Providing work flexibility in the form of flexible working hours and flexible location is important for making the workplace inclusive and in turn leads to greater engagement
+- Providing work flexibility in the form of flexible working hours and flexible location is important for making the workplace inclusive and in turn, leads to greater engagement

 - Mentoring and Training

 - Employee development is critical to engagement and when this development is focused on building an inclusive workplace the engagement increases even further.
-Providing learning and mentoring opportunities to all people and special development initiatives based on needs of diverse employees build an inclusive workplace.
+Providing learning and mentoring opportunities to all people and special development initiatives based on the needs of diverse employees build an inclusive workplace.

-- At the same time training programs that focus on diversity and inclusion like overcoming biases or identifying micro exclusions help in building an inclusive workplace and also enhance engagement.
+- At the same time, training programs that focus on diversity and inclusion like overcoming biases or identifying micro exclusions help in building an inclusive workplace and also enhance engagement.

-Remember, employee engagement is tied to perception of actual diversity and inclusion initiatives not just D&I goals; so, organizations should spend effort in making D&I initiatives work on the ground.
+Remember, employee engagement is tied to the perception of actual diversity and inclusion initiatives not just D&I goals; so, organizations should spend effort in making D&I initiatives work on the ground.